oneapi-src/oneDNN/README.md

 oneAPI Deep Neural Network Library (oneDNN) is an open-source cross-platform performance library of basic building blocks for deep learning applications. oneDNN is part of [oneAPI](https://oneapi.io).
-The library is optimized for Intel(R) Architecture Processors, Intel Processor Graphics and Xe Architecture graphics. oneDNN has experimental support for the following architectures: Arm\* 64-bit Architecture (AArch64), NVIDIA\* GPU, OpenPOWER\* Power ISA (PPC64), IBMz\* (s390x), and RISC-V.
+The library is optimized for Intel(R) Architecture Processors, Intel Graphics, and Arm\* 64-bit Architecture (AArch64)-based processors. oneDNN has experimental support for the following architectures: NVIDIA\* GPU, OpenPOWER\* Power ISA (PPC64), IBMz\* (s390x), and RISC-V.

 oneDNN is intended for deep learning applications and framework developers interested in improving application performance